jmcnamara/XlsxWriter/dev/docs/source/working_with_textboxes.rst

 2. Move but don't size with cells.
 3. Don't move or size with cells.

+See :ref:`object_position` for more detailed information about the positioning and scaling of images within a worksheet.

 Textbox Formatting
 ------------------

 The following formatting properties can be set for textbox objects::